andrewmcdan/Survival-Guide/book/part-06-medical-and-first-aid/02-bleeding-and-trauma.md

 - Chainsaw leg laceration: Direct pressure fails → hemostatic packing + 3 minutes firm pressure → pressure bandage; prepare TQ if strike‑through persists.
 - Arterial arm bleed: Immediate tourniquet high and tight; bleeding stops; time noted; treat for shock, prevent hypothermia; rapid evac.

+## Narrative — Three Minutes That Matter
+The shirt was already soaked.
+You dropped to a knee, gloved, and pushed a wad of gauze straight into the deepest part of the wound.
+“Hold this,” someone said—“No,” you answered, “I am holding.
+Don’t peek.”
+Ninety seconds in, the edges oozed; you packed more gauze, fingertip seeking the pulsing point, then pressed again.
+At three minutes, you wrapped a pressure bandage, checked the distal pulse, and only then looked for a tourniquet—ready, but not needed.
+A jacket under and over the patient kept the shivers at bay while you called in the location and time.

 ## Scenario

 > 🧭 Scenario (Chainsaw gash): Deep thigh laceration; bleeding heavily.